yanx4/RepData_PeerAssessment1/PA1_template.md

 totalstep.day<-summarize(t1,totalsteps.day=sum(steps,na.rm=TRUE))
 ```

-2.Make a histogram of the total number of steps taken each day
+2. Make a histogram of the total number of steps taken each day

 ```r
 hist(totalstep.day$totalsteps.day,xlab="total number of steps per day", main="Histogram of total number of steps per Day",breaks=25,col="blue")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

 3. Calculate and report the mean and median of the total number of steps taken per day